weesvisje/docs/docs/ios/quick-tips/prolonged-background-sync.md

 ---

 iOS apps will stop Ditto's sync protocol when the application is put into the background.
-If you need Ditto to continue syncronizing while the application is in the background, you need to tell iOS to keep the app active.
+If you need Ditto to continue synchronizing while the application is in the background, you need to tell iOS to keep the app active.
 To do this, we recommend playing silent music in the background.